A variant of SARS-CoV-2, the virus that causes COVID-19, is spreading fast in parts of the UK. Read how this variant can affect you.

 D614G, an earlier variant, dominated as it spread very easily.

-Another strain, 20A.EU1 spread in Europe in summer.
+Another strain, 20A.EU1 spreads in Europe in summer.

 So it is difficult to say whether any particular mutation is important as soon as it emerges.
 Lots of testing is needed to understand the effects of such mutations.